rollkit/lumen/README.md

-# Lumen - Rollkit Integration for Reth
+# EV-reth - Evolve Integration for Reth

-Lumen is a specialized integration layer that enables [Reth](https://github.com/paradigmxyz/reth) to work seamlessly with [Rollkit](https://rollkit.dev/), providing a custom payload builder that supports transaction submission via the Engine API.
+EV-reth is a specialized integration layer that enables [Reth](https://github.com/paradigmxyz/reth) to work seamlessly with Evolve, providing a custom payload builder that supports transaction submission via the Engine API.

 ## Overview

 This project provides a modified version of Reth that includes:

 - **Custom Payload Builder**: A specialized payload builder that accepts transactions through Engine API payload attributes
-- **Rollkit-Compatible Engine API**: Modified Engine API validation to work with Rollkit's block production model
+- **Evolve-Compatible Engine API**: Modified Engine API validation to work with Evolve's block production model
 - **Transaction Support**: Full support for including transactions in blocks via the Engine API `engine_forkchoiceUpdatedV3` method
 - **Custom Consensus**: Modified consensus layer that allows multiple blocks to have the same timestamp
 - **Txpool RPC Extension**: Custom `txpoolExt_getTxs` RPC method for efficient transaction retrieval with configurable size limits